ARCHIVED-mean-stack/session-7/README.md

 		}
 	});
 ```
-$index is a way to show which iteration of a loop you’re in.
+$index captures the iteration of the ng-repeat you’re.
+Here we send it to our function in the controller.

 ```html
 <div ng-app="myApp" ng-controller="ItemCtrl">